robole/now-showing/README.md

 ## Why?

 I made this because I wanted a better way to decide which movie I would like to see in the cinema (movie theater).
-I found that existing solutions fall short of my expectations.
+I found that existing solutions fell short of my expectations.

 ### Existing solutions